Palamu district: History

 The Palamu district has sites of Neolithic and Chalcolithic settlement in the confluence of the Son and North Koel rivers in Kabra-Kala mound.

-During 12th century, Khayaravala dynasty ruled the japila territory.
+During the 12th century, Khayaravala dynasty ruled the japila territory.
 In the early 16th century, the Chero dynasty in southern Bihar.
 Sher Shah Suri sent one of his generals, Khawas Khan, to destroy the Chero chief Maharta Chero.

 In the late 16th century, the Raksel Rajputs controlled Palamu.
 The Mughal commander Man Singh had invaded Palamu, but in 1605 after Akbar died the Mughals were driven out.
 The Chero ruler Sahabal Rai had become a prisoner in Delhi due to his constant raiding of Bihar.
 His son, Bhagwat Rai, continued the same policy, but was soon attacked by Mughal forces and fled to Dev Sahi, a Surwar Rajput holding the fort of Dhaudanr (near Sasaram).
 With Puran Mal, Dev Sahi's son, he took service with the Raja of Palamu Man Singh.
 When Man Singh had gone to Surguja in 1613, Rai killed the Raja's family and took his throne.
 Under Bhagwat Rai's grandson Medini Rai, the Chero kingdom expanded to the height of its territory: covering large parts of what is now southern Bihar, as well as Hazaribagh.
 Medini Rai was able to launch expeditions against the Maharaja of Chota Nagpur and built the Fort of Palamu.

 In 1629, the Mughal subedar of Patna Ahmad Khan forced the Cheros to pay an annual tribute to the Mughals.
 In 1641, Chero ruler Pratap Rai refused to pay tribute to then-emperor Shah Jahan.
 Shaista Khan was sent to destroy the Chero kings with an expedition of 15,000 infantry and 5,000 cavalry, which penetrated as far as Ara and laid siege to the Palamu Fort.
 During the siege, in 1642, the Cheros attacked a Mughal party, but was soon itself defeated, forcing Pratap Rai to give a sum of Rs.
 80,000.
 Pratap Rai was then betrayed by two of his uncles, Tej Rai and Darya Rai, who convinced Itikad Khan, Shaista Khan's successor, to support their coup if Pratap Rai was sent to Patna.
 The coup was successful, but Tej Rai still held Pratap Rai, so Darya Rai promised to give the fort of Deogan if Itikad Khan supported him with an army.
 Itikad Khan's army took over Deogan in October 1643 and defeated Tej Rai's force, allowing Pratap Rai to retake Palamu Fort.
 However as the Mughal army arrived, Pratap Rai surrendered and went to Patna.
 He agreed to pay Rs.
 1 lakh in annual tribute and was made commander of 1000 horse and given Palamu as jagir.